sci-42ver/Discrete_Mathematics_and_Algorithm/Discrete_Mathematics_and_Its_Applications/README.md

   So the 'Constructor case' is based on length.
   - > Each game M 2 G is called a possible first move of G implies G has moves although 'win' and 'lose' moves in base may be insufficient.
-- Theorem 7.5.3 Fundamental Theorem for Win-Lose Game
+- Theorem 7.5.3 Fundamental Theorem for Win-Lose Games
   - > the first player in G becomes the second player in M . is based on
     > So this play of G is a length $n+1$ sequence that finishes with the same outcome
   - better [see this](https://math.stackexchange.com/questions/3992275/if-a-winning-strategy-does-not-exist-for-player-2-does-it-exist-for-player-1#comment10457491_3993622)
+    - This means same as DMIA 11.2 EXAMPLE 6
     - Here Definition 7.5.1 means possible moves make win or lose instead of directly win/lose.
     - > pick M0 as the first move, and then follow the second player’s winning strategy for M0 .
   - Lemma 7.5.2 is same as the top-right part in p1 of [yale_Fundamental_Theorem_for_Win_Lose_Games]